MIDA-group/CytoBrowser/README.md

 #Put your OpenSeadragon compatible images in the 'data/' directory

 #Or download an example image and convert it to Deep Zoom Image (dzi) format
+#(There are more examples in the 'examples/' directory)
 ./examples/Zeiss-1-Stacked.sh  #This requires bftools and libvips

 #Optionally open an ssh-pipe from your local machine to the web server